Kay Flock: Legal issues

-On December 23, 2021, it was reported Perez was arrested after allegedly shooting and killing 24 year-old Oscar Hernandez, also known as OY Wasca and/or Honcho, in Harlem, New York.
+On December 23, 2021, Perez was arrested after allegedly shooting and killing 24-year-old Oscar Hernandez, also known as OY Wasca and/or Honcho, in Manhattan, Harlem, New York.
 According to the New York Police Department, on December 16, 2021, as Perez walked past a barbershop near the scene of the crime, Hernandez ran out of the shop before allegedly being shot in the neck and back by Perez.
-Hernandez later died of his injuries at Mount Sinai Hospital.
-After Perez was named as the main suspect in the investigation, he turned himself into the NYPD on December 23.
-He is currently facing first-degree murder charges, indicted on federal murder, attempted murder, and racketeering charges in relation to the Sevside/DOA crew and was moved from Rikers Island to a federal prison pending trial.
-If found guilty on all charges, he faces mandatory life in prison or death.
+Hernandez later died from his injuries at Mount Sinai Hospital.
+After Perez was named as the main suspect in the investigation, he turned himself in to the NYPD on December 23, 2021.
+He was sent to Rikers Island and was held without bond.